bosihou/Density_Estimation_Network_Application/README.md

 ## Installation and Usage

 The `sbi` package in Python is the key toward network training and building.
 Details of this package can be found on the [sbi authors' website](https://github.com/sbi-dev/sbi).
-Users who wish to replicate the model can download `DENN_training.ipynb` and follow the instructions in the notebook.
+Users who wish to replicate the model can download `DENN_Training.ipynb` and follow the instructions in the notebook. `DENN_utils` serves as the utility package for the project, which contains built-in functions specifically designed for Rosenzweig-Macarthur oscillation model.

 MATLAB is used for data simulation.
 As the dynamic system of the study is complex, we have separate the data generation process from the network training.
 Users can also load and decode `network_self.pickle` to directly test and use the network.

 ## History